tineggarcia/Opposites-unscramble/README.md

 - Log into or register a new account at [Heroku](https://www.heroku.com/).
 - Click on the button **New** in the top right corner of the dashboard.
 - From the drop-down menu then select **Create new app**.
-- Enter your app name in the first field, the names must be unique so check that then name you have chosen is available on Heroku, then select your region.
+- Enter your app name in the first field, the names must be unique so check that the name you have chosen is available on Heroku, then select your region.
 - Click on **Create App**.
 - Once the app is created you will see the Overview panel of the application.
 Now move to the **Settings** tab.
 - Once you are in the **Settings** tab scroll down till you find **Config Vars**.
-- Press the button **Reveal Config Vars** and for 'KEY' field, type in 'PORT' and for the value field type in '8000'.
+- Press the button **Reveal Config Vars** and for the 'KEY' field, type in 'PORT' and for the value field type in '8000'.
   Then press the **Add** button.
 - Scroll down to **Buildpacks**.
 Click the button **Add buildpack** and select 'python'.
 Do the same step and add 'node.js'.
   **PYTHON MUST BE ON TOP OF THE BUILDPACKS.
 IF IN YOUR CASE NODE.JS IS FIRST, CLICK AND DRAG PYTHON TO TOP AND SAVE.**